What Is First Wort Hopping? – German Brewing Techniques

 Well, the answer isn’t very clear-cut, as this is still a hotly debated topic across brewing communities, but stick with me and we’ll dig into said debate to see if you can be convinced either way.

-What Do The Experts Say About First Wort Hopping?
+What Do the Experts Say About First Wort Hopping?

 Many experts have concluded that first wort hopping does indeed have the intended impact on a brew.

-But here’s the thing… These testimonials are nothing more than anecdotal evidence.
+But here’s the thing… these testimonials are nothing more than anecdotal evidence.
 Let’s take a look at what scientific studies unveil about this mysterious technique.

 What Does The Research Say About First Wort Hopping?